A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Variability model formalism

 where the relation that the radiation energy at each ring $r_{n}$ is proportional to the local mass accretion rate $\dot{m}(r_{n}, t)$ is used.
 The weight $w(r_{n}, E)$ regulates the contribution from the $n$th ring to the flux at the energy $E$ and is expressed as

 where $(S(E), r_{\mathrm{min}}, r_{\mathrm{max}})=(S_{\mathrm{hc}}(E), r_{\mathrm{in}}, r_{\mathrm{sh}})$, $(S_{\mathrm{sc}}(E), r_{\mathrm{sh}},\,r_{\mathrm{ds}})$, $(S_{\mathrm{d}}(E), r_{\mathrm{ds}},\,r_{\mathrm{out}})$ for $r_{\mathrm{in}} < r_{n} \leq r_{\mathrm{sh}}$, $r_{\mathrm{sh}} < r_{n} \leq r_{\mathrm{ds}}$, $r_{\mathrm{ds}} < r_{n} \leq r_{\mathrm{out}}$ respectively, depending on which spectral component the $n$th ring belongs to.
 From equations (\ref{eq:flux_e_narrow}) and (\ref{eq:weight_e_narrow}), the time-averaged flux is reduced to $\langle x(E, t) \rangle =S_{\mathrm{hc}}(E)+S_{\mathrm{sc}}(E)+S_{\mathrm{d}}(E)$.
-Expressing the flux with the form of equation (\ref{eq:flux_e_narrow}) is essential to calculate the power spectrum and cross spectrum of the flux analytically (see Appendix \ref{sec:app_a}).
+Expressing the flux with the form of equation (\ref{eq:flux_e_narrow}) is essential to calculate the power spectrum and cross spectrum of the flux analytically (see Appendix~\ref{sec:app_a}).

 In equations (\ref{eq:flux_e_narrow}) and (\ref{eq:weight_e_narrow}), we assumed that $x(E, t)$, $w(r_{n}, E)$ are designated by a single energy $E$.
 However, in terms of the comparison with observations, we should take wide energy bands enough for the observations to have a high signal-to-noise ratio.
-The wide energy band can be incorporated by the modification of the weight:
+The wide energy band can be incorporated simply by averaging the photon flux: